udexon/MetaProgrammingDummies/_SAIGON/Grounded_Graph_Variables.md

-Metaprogramming for Dummies: How to write an Android program without learning programming

-Grounded Graph Variables: Foundations for Artificial General Intelligence
+### Grounded Graph Variables: Foundations for Artificial General Intelligence

-Title [ Concept: Concept Relationship ]

 Variables.
 Perhaps the very first concept any programmer would learn.
 It is however THE bottleneck in the progress towards artificial general Intelligence.
 The root cause of how we treat variables in programming can be traced back to the Unix operating system, when the concept of process was popularized.
 As such, variables become isolated within a process, cutting it off from the rest of the system, and the rest of the world.